sakura6264/Waifu2x-Extension-GUI/README.md

 + fix the memory leak. (original code never use delete after using new)
 + remove translations and edit some text.
 + fix lots of bugs.

+# I won't update this because I don't like to fix shit.